dbt Data Modeling

 type: text

-description: two-letter country codes
+description: 'Two-letter country code'

 tests: